Kyolis/sgh-antibiotics-documentations/e2e.md

 End to End Testing Guide
 ======
-This is a documented guide on the files involving software testing in the project

-as well as how to operate the Protractor e2e test cases.
+This is a documented guide on the files involving software testing in the project as well as how to operate the Protractor e2e test cases.

 READ THROUGH THIS WHOLE DOCUMENTATION BEFORE TESTING THE APPLICATION TO AVOID ANY DAMAGE.

+Kindly update and make changes to **this** document where necessary.

 # Software Testing in an Ionic Application